 Overseas Student Registration Checklist

-Overseas students should complete the standard registration form.
+Overseas students should complete the online application form at: APPLICATION FORM

-In addition parents/student placement agencies should use the overseas student checklist found here to ensure they have all the appropriate information in order to complete their application.
+In addition, parents/student placement agencies should use the OVERSEAS STUDENT CHECKLIST to ensure they have all the appropriate information in order to complete their application.

 Overseas Student Mentor